 Of the four courses, at least two of the courses (0.50 weight per course) must be from the following list of core courses:

-No more than two courses (0.50 weight per course) may be taken outside of the department.
-Any courses completed outside the department must be approved by the associate chair in Management Sciences, before you enrol in the course in Quest, for it to count toward your degree requirements.
+No more than two elective courses (0.50 weight per course) may be taken outside of the department.
+Any courses completed outside the department must be approved by the Associate Chair in Management Sciences, before you enrol in the course in Quest, for it to count toward your degree requirements.
 This includes courses taken through the OVGS agreement.
+Please submit an Elective Pre-Approal Request Form for approval before enrollment opens in quest.

 Students must maintain an overall average of at least 73% at the end of each term, with no more than two failed courses overall.